 The mail routing service is not available by default, so if this functionality interests you, please get in touch for more information and a quote.

 Migration takes place between existing mailboxes.
 This means that mailboxes must exist in the target at the time of migration.
 Please ensure that all mailboxes to be migrated have had their target mailbox created in the target domain (steps are included in this guide).
-If required, you can use the optional IAM module to provision the target.

 This guide is aimed at experienced system administrators who are capable of connecting to remote systems and using a variety of administration tools.